cosmicexplorer/.emacs.d/README.md

 	* If things are not working (e.g. autocompletion, eldoc) in ```lisp-mode```, start slime using ```M-x slime```.
 3. Clojure setup (not required if you don't use clojure):
     * Install [leiningen](http://leiningen.org/).
 The rest is done for you (hopefully).
+4. Haskell setup (not required if you don't use haskell):
+    * Install [ghc-mod](https://github.com/kazu-yamamoto/ghc-mod).
+You'll need to add `~/cabal/.bin` (or the corresponding directory on your operating system) to your PATH.
+    * It appears from certain [issues](https://github.com/kazu-yamamoto/ghc-mod/issues/437) on the ghc-mod repo that running `cabal install ghc-mod` may not work.
+In that case, run `git clone git@github.com:kazu-yamamoto/ghc-mod.git && cd ghc-mod && cabal install` to install the newest release from git, which should work.